 During the Fellows Program, in addition to their jobs as summer associate or law clerks, the students participate in various training seminars and workshops.
-Other diverse students working in the Philadelphia area through other programs, such as the Judicial Intern Opportunity Program of the American Bar Association and the Montgomery County Bar Association’s first year law student summer program, are invited to participate in PDLG’s activities.
+Other diverse students working in the Philadelphia area through other programs, such as the Judicial Intern Opportunity Program of the American Bar Association and the Montgomery County Bar Association’s first-year law student summer program, are invited to participate in PDLG’s activities.

 The PDLG and Fellows Program alumni understand that the Program is not just a vehicle for finding summer employment, but is also an opportunity to join and help build the Philadelphia legal community.
 There is a vibrant network of PDLG alumni who give back to the organization and to those coming after them - as advisors, mentors and speakers at PDLG seminars and programs.

-Recognizing that diverse students starting law school typically have had less opportunity to interact with family members or friends who are lawyers, PDLG developed a “Boot Camp” for diverse students about to begin law school.
-Leadership and Visiting Scholar, Boston College Center for Work & Family.
+Recognizing that many students starting law school have not had significant exposure to family members or friends who are lawyers or in law school, PDLG developed a Boot Camp for students about to enter law school.

 PDLG has begun a series of programs for new associates designed to up start the careers of diverse new associates at PDLG member law firms.
 One year the seminar focused on what an associate has to do - and not do - to excel in his or her associate class.
 The next seminar focused on defining, developing and demonstrating skills, styles and abilities that go beyond those common to new associates.